pllealfunes/pllealfunes/README.md

 ### :woman_technologist: About Me :

+- 🔭 I’m currently working on rebuilding Hobbyist using Next.js + TypeScript + Tailwind + Shadcn + Zod + Postgres + Vercel.
+Visit the repo below to follow along.
 - 🎉 Recently completed Laravel Flashcards.
-Visit my repository below :arrow_down: to learn more about this full stack project.
+Visit the repo below :arrow_down: to learn more about this full stack project.
-- 🎉 Recently received a certificate for completing CS50'S Introduction to Databases with SQL.
+- 🎉 Recently completed CS50'S Introduction to Databases with SQL.
-- 🔭 I’m currently working on rebuilding Hobbyis using Next.js + TypeScript + Shadcn + Zod + Postgres.
-- 🌱 I’m currently learning Next.js + TypeScript.
+- 🌱 Full Stack Developer To Be.
 - 📚 Would like to learn Python, Django, React Native, and Nuxt.js.
 - ✅ I love using Notion to stay organized, keep track of project tasks, and save code snippets.